Skip to main content

 Polycystic kidney diseases (PKD) are a group of disorders characterized by dilated segments of renal tubules that pinch off to form fluid-filled structures or cysts.
 As cysts gradually enlarge, they compress normal kidney tissue and prevent it from functioning normally.

 One form of PKD, called autosomal dominant polycystic kidney disease (ADPKD), is the most common single-gene disorder that causes kidney failure.
 It is estimated that approximately 600,000 individuals in the United States alone have ADPKD.
-ADPKD is the fourth-most common cause of kidney failure in the U.S., and occurs in people of all races and ethnicities.
+ADPKD is the fourth-most common cause of kidney failure in the U.S. and occurs in people of all races and ethnicities.

-The Polycystic Kidney Diseases
+Genetics of Kidney Diseases

-A number of acquired and genetic diseases can result in polycystic kidney.
+A number of acquired and genetic diseases can result in polycystic kidneys.
 The various forms differ with respect to the way in which they are inherited (autosomal dominant, autosomal recessive or X-linked); the range of renal and extra-renal manifestations that accompany the cystic disease; the age at which renal failure most commonly presents (childhood vs. adult); and the mutant gene responsible for causing the disorder.

 Some of the disorders associated with kidney cysts and/or liver cysts: